karimsoft/Starbucks_Capstone/README.md

     time (int) - time in hours since start of test (the data begins at time t = 0) value - (dict) - either an offer ID or transaction amount depending on the record

+## Problem Statement and Metrics
+-What is the most gender and age ?
+-What is the most registration members year ?
+-What is the most event in gender and age ?
+-What is the most viewed offer count in difficulty, duration, offer_type and reward ?
+-What is the most complet offer count in difficulty, duration, offer_type and reward ?
+-What is the most transcript in gender ,age and registration members for each year ?
+-What is the most offer type each age ?
+After Predict
+-What is the most gender and age in 2018 year ?
+-What is the most offer type of gender in 2018 year ?
+-What is the most offer type age in 2018 year ?

 ## Table of Contents:

     Introduction: